March 21, 2018

 YEARBOOK INFO….This year we are excited to announce again that you will be able to upload pictures directly to our yearbook program, Lifetouch Online Yearbooks.
 Uploaded pictures will be considered, but not necessarily guaranteed to be used in the yearbook.
 Thank you for your understanding.
 Here is the following link: community.lifetouch.com.
 The access code is WJSHDE.
 Follow the step online to begin the uploading process.
 Please upload high quality pictures in a JPEG format and select the best pictures from the particular event.
 For example, rather than uploading 20 pictures from the pumpkin patch, we are asking for 2-3 pictures.
 Photos need to be at least 300 dpi to ensure acceptable print quality.
 In other words, some phones and iPad photos will not work for this program.
 Also, please make sure to upload pictures to the correct online folder and please add a detailed description of the picture(s) being uploaded.
 Thanks you!
+Any and all pictures have to be downloaded by Tuesday, May 1st.
 If you have any questions, please email Mr. Williams at firstname.lastname@example.org.

 Thank you!
 Mr. Williams and Mrs. Stout, Yearbook Advisors.